The forbidden kingdom

 Adventure into Upper Mustang!

-A region rarely visited with stunning mountain peaks, true mountain people and a mystical sense of being on a different planet.
+A mountain bike holiday to a region rarely visited with stunning mountain peaks, true mountain people and a mystical sense of being on a different planet in Nepal, the heart of the Himalayas.

 A high level of fitness is required!